armin2080/Vocab-Buddy/README.md

 1. Start a conversation with your bot on Telegram
 2. Send `/start` to register and get welcome message
+3. Use `/help` to see all available commands and features
-3. Use `/add_word` to begin building your vocabulary
+4. Use `/add_word` to begin building your vocabulary (German words only!)
-4. Practice with `/review_words` when you have 5+ words
+5. Practice with `/review_words` when you have 5+ words
-5. Manage your vocabulary with `/my_words`
+6. Manage your vocabulary with `/my_words`
-6. Check community stats with `/top_words`
+7. Check community stats with `/top_words`

 ### Typical Workflow

 ```
-1. Add words → 2.
-Review regularly → 3.
-Track progress → 4.
+1. Learn commands (/help) → 2.
+Add German words → 3.
+Review regularly → 4.
+Track progress → 5.
 Expand vocabulary
 ```

 ## 🤖 Bot Commands